medhini/FirstSteps/README.md

 You can move the turtle across the screen and control its motion using simple commands.

-To use the UnixVersion, go through the following steps
+To use the Terminal Version, go through the following steps

 Compile using following commands

-$ lex UnixVersion.l
+$ lex unixVersion.l

-$ yacc -d UnixVersion.y
+$ yacc -d unixVersion.y

 $ cc lex.yy.c y.tab.c -o logo